Joe Espada: 2024

 On 13 November 2023, following the 2023 season, Espada was promoted to manage the Astros after the retirement of Dusty Baker, as 25th in franchise history.
 On April 1, 2024, Espada's first victory arrived via a no-hit effort from starting pitcher Ronel Blanco, the 17th such achievement in franchise history.
 Espada became the first manager in MLB history to earn his first win as a result of a no-hitter.

 During Espada's first season as manager, the Astros produced a record of 12 games under .500 at two points in the season, and, on June 18, with a 33–40 record, were 10 games behind for the division lead, the largest margin by which the team had trailed since 2016.
 A seven-game winning streak ensued, and the Astros claimed their 40th win to reach .500 for the first time.
 On September 13, the Astros secured the 5,000th win in franchise history with a 5–3 victory over the Los Angeles Angels.
 The Astros clinched the American League (AL) West division title on September 24 with a 4–3 victory over the Seattle Mariners, Espada's first guiding a club as manager, as well as qualifying him for his first postseason entrance as manager.
 Additionally, it was the club's fourth consecutive division title, 14th in franchise history, and ninth postseason berth in 10 seasons.
 The Astros faced the Detroit Tigers in the AL Wild Card Series in Espada's first postseason experience as manager; however, the Tigers swept the Astros in the best-of-3 series.

-During a contest versus the Athletics on July 25, 2025, A's rookie Nick Kurtz hit the 20th four home run game in major league history, and a record-tying six hits off Astros pitching, becoming just the second player since Shawn Green to achieve the feat.